makerdao/sai/DEVELOPING.md

 ## Auth setup

-ds-auth is used, with no owners and two authorities:
+ds-auth is used, with no owners and a ds-guard authority.

-1. `dad`: ds-guard, used for internal authority

-2. `mom`: ds-roles, used for external authority

 The auth setup looks as follows: sai-auth.jpeg [XXX: do this in graphviz]